Octellic/Octeltracer/README.md

 Feel free to open issues or pull requests to improve OctelTracer.
 Contributions are always welcome!

 **Disclaimer**: OctelTracer is intended for educational and security purposes on networks you have permission to monitor.
 Unauthorized use on other networks may be illegal.

+## Licesne

+Also Please refer to our license for what you may, and may not do with our code.
+We operate this project with a GNU General Public License v3 found in the license file.